-Compared with traditional Proof-of-Work systems, the newly developed Proof-of-Stake demonstrates many advantages over the old one.
-First, in a blockchain network based on Proof-of-stake, a 51% attack in traditional term becomes expensive and self-contradictory because, getting the majority of cryptocurrency is far too difficult compared to acquiring a superior computational power which worked in the old Proof-of-Work system.
-Second, removing computational power as the determining factor also saves miners’ expense on electricity and equipment maintenance fee, doing mother nature a big favor and lowering the bar for becoming a block validator.
+Compared with traditional Proof-of-Work systems, the newly developed Proof-of-Stake demonstrates many advantages over the older Proof-of-Work.
+First, in a blockchain network based on Proof-of-stake, a 51% attack becomes expensive and self-contradictory because getting the majority of a cryptocurrency is far too difficult when compared to acquiring a majority of computational power (which worked in the old Proof-of-Work system).
+Second, removing computational power saves miners’ expense on electricity and equipment maintenance fees, which does mother nature a big favor and lowers the bar for becoming a block validator.

 Cryptocurrencies like Peercoin, Nxt and Blackcoin have started implementing Proof-of-Stake systems on their blockchain networks.
 In 2017, Ethereum initiated the process of switching to this system, foreshadowing a transformational trend in the whole industry.
 However, just like any other new concepts, Proof-of-Stake is presumably vulnerable to some theoretical assaults like “nothing-at-stake” and “long-range attacks”.
 Despite the downsides of Proof-of-Stake, being aware of potential threats forge opportunities for developers to make further improvement in mechanisms before the actualization of a possible crisis.